curiousdannii/if/docs/glk-proposals.md

 #define CSS_Paragraph (1)
 ```

-There are two sets of functions, for paragraph and span styles.
-These allow you to set CSS for entire paragraphs (only being applied if the style is the first style of a paragraph), or span styles for within a paragraph.
+These functions allow you to set CSS for entire paragraphs (only being applied if the style is the first style of a paragraph), or span styles for within a paragraph.
 Note that "paragraph" here refers to blocks of text broken by line break characters, not blank lines.

 The `wintype` and `styl` have the same meanings as in the Glk stylehint functions. `par_or_span` specifies whether the style should be set on paragraphs or styles. `prop` and `proplen` specify a buffer giving the text of the CSS property.
 The value can either be given as another buffer, or as a signed number.